amoghyermalkar123/movies-api/README.md

 - `db` is the database layer

 ##### Additionally:
-- I have added all api endpoint requests, in addition to that, i have added edge cases, where we pass on wrong data, to view what happens in those cases.
+- I have added all api endpoint requests to the postman collection in addition to that, i have added edge cases, where we pass on wrong data, to view what happens in those cases.
 - I have written connection verification tests for http handlers.
 - I have written tests for the database functions.